MazamaScience/AirMonitor/README.md

 ```

 Each column of `monitor$data` represents a timeseries associated with a particular
-device-deployment while each row represents a _synoptic_ snapshot of all
+ID while each row of `monitor$data` represents a _synoptic_ snapshot of all
 measurements made at a particular time.

-In this manner, software can create both timeseries plots and maps from a single
+In this manner, both timeseries plots and maps can be created from a single
 `monitor` object in memory.

 _**Note:**_ The `monitor` object time axis specified in `data$datetime` is